sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 Let's call `a,b,c` - the "atom-per-atom cloning", and `a,b,c,d` - the "atom-per-atom teleportation"

 <details><pre>
-I believe, the thought process of a new human will start from where the old body stopped thinking, because the memory is just a ratio of Calcium to Potassium (for example, don't remember), and a neuron is just memory device that holds a number from 0.0 to 1.0
+I believe, the thought process of a new human will start from where the old body stopped thinking, because:

+1. memory is just a ratio of Calcium to Potassium (for example, don't remember) in each neuron
+2. a neuron is just memory device that holds a number from 0.0 to 1.0

 IF "average signal value to the neuron" is more than "neuron state value" THEN signal is passed to other axons ELSE not passed

-NOTE that teleporation is not like a quantum teleporation of electrons
+NOTE that teleportation is not like a quantum teleportation of electrons
 </pre></details>

 THUS (!!!!): IF you do "atom-per-atom cloning" (i.e. one does NOT destroy "original body" - step `d`) THEN